 |Test number||Dozens of sites||Inheritance cut, limited amount of sites||Dozens of sites|

 (Numbers are from a recent customer case, shared anonymously – thanks!)

 So, why is Structural Navigation so slow on SharePoint Online?

-The difference comes from Structural Navigation being awfully slow in SharePoint Online.
-That might strike some readers as weird, since its performance in on-premises environments is typically decent.
+The difference in performance numbers above comes from Structural Navigation’s built-ni issues in SharePoint Online.
+That might strike some readers as weird, since its performance in on-premises environments is typically decent, or even superb.

 The issue is caused by the in-memory navigation node cache solution Structural Navigation is based on.
 This cache is located on WFE servers – and in an on-premises environment, you typically have only a few servers that you might land on.
 With any luck, those servers already have your navigation nodes cached, as you’ve probably visited them before.
 In SharePoint Online there are thousands of WFE servers that serve any given tenant, and your request might end up on any of them.
 In practice, that means, that the server probably doesn’t have your navigation nodes cached, and it’ll have to rebuild the cache for each request.
 As a result, this causes huge load times.

 Latest posts by Antti K. Koskela (see all)